Privacy and Cookies

 - Allowing users to register on our website, or when filling out a form (for example, when contacting us you may be asked for your name and email address)

-Any user information collected is stored securely until it is no longer required or has no use, in accordance with the Data Protection Act 1998.
+Any user information collected is stored securely until it is no longer required or has no use, in accordance with the General Data Protection Regulation.
 Any personal information gathered is kept private and will never be passed on to third parties.
+Should you wish to contact us about the use of your information please contact our Law Department by emailing firstname.lastname@example.org

 What are 'cookies'?